raspberrypilearning/robot-antenna/README.md

 This small computer features amazing HD (high-definition) quality video and playback, sports high quality audio and has the ability to play 3D games.

-To get going with your Raspberry Pi, you will need to connect cables and add an SD card before logging in.
+To use this tutorial you will need a Raspberry Pi, a few electronics components, and ScratchGPIO already installed on your SD card.
+[See here for instructions on how to do this](http://cymplecy.github.io/scratch_gpio/ "Scratch GPIO install instructions")

 ## Step 0: Setting up your Raspberry Pi